zdelk/netflix_eda/README.md

 📈 Key findings or insights

 1. What are the most prevalent categories?
+Looks like 'International' is the most prevalent category overall with 4103 entries.
+Followed by 'Dramas' at 3190.

 📂 Instructions to run the notebook (install, open, etc.)